SWR-Bench: Assessing LLM Performance in Real-World Code Review Comment Generation: SWR-Bench

 Table~\ref{tab:swrbench_stats} presents the overall dataset statistics.
 We find that, on average, \changeprs{} have similar numbers of modified files and lines of code compared to \cleanprs{}.
 These similarities underscore the effectiveness of our resampling strategy (Step 3) in ensuring that \cleanprs{} are not trivially distinguishable from \changeprs{} based on such coarse-grained metrics.

-Furthermore, we analyzed change-point type distribution (Figure~\ref{fig:swrbench_distribution}).
-In Raw-PRs (before manual verification and filtering), functional changes (e.g., logic errors, performance issues) constituted less than 15\% of all identified changes, with a predominance of more evolvability changes like documentation or style adjustments.
-After our manual verification process, which explicitly filtered out PRs with only trivial change-points, the proportion of functional changes in \swrbench{} increased to 31.8\%.
-This balancing ensures that the benchmark adequately represents more critical and harder-to-detect functional issues, providing a more comprehensive evaluation of ACR tools' capabilities.
+\note{AQ4: }\add{Furthermore, we analyzed the \ca{} type distribution (Figure~\ref{fig:swrbench_distribution}).
+In Raw-PRs (before manual verification and filtering), functional changes (e.g., logic errors, performance issues) constituted less than 15\% of all identified changes, with a predominance of more evolutionary changes like documentation or style adjustments.
+After our manual verification process, which explicitly filtered out PRs with only trivial \cas{}, the proportion of functional changes in \swrbench{} increased to 31.8\%, while the proportion of simple textual changes was intentionally reduced.
+Additionally, earlier quality filtering steps (e.g., majority voting) also contribute to distribution shifts from real-world data.
+We argue that such deviations are acceptable, as our goal is to provide a fair and consistent evaluation scenario for ACR tools.
+A method that performs well on this intentionally difficult distribution, where simple cases are underrepresented, is highly likely to generalize well to practical scenarios.}